unqclub/unique-program-library/delegation-manager/js-sdk/README.md

 ### Check if delegation between master and representative exists

-`checkIfDelegationExists` - This SDK function checks if delegation account for passed master and representative public keys exists and if is confirmed.
+`checkIfDelegationExists` - This SDK function checks if delegation account for passed master and representative public keys exists and if it is confirmed.

 ### Get delegation address